"

 Anatomical systems:

 As mentioned above, your very existence requires the cohesion and execution of several systems.
-Your nervous system interprets cold sensations of the air conditioning, your digestive system is processing your last meal, and your visual system is interpreting the letters you are reading right now.
-The human body is vast, however it can be simplified by breaking it down into systems.
+Your nervous system senses and interprets the cold air of the air conditioning, your digestive system is processing your last meal, and the muscles in your fingers are scrolling through this chapter.
+The human body is vast!
+We can simplify it by breaking it down into systems.

 A system is an organization of organs and tissues that work together like a well-oiled machine to fulfill a specific function.
 By the end of this manual, you should have a basic understanding of each of the systems identified below: